paluh/purescript-jaws/README.md

     type RecordBuilder m tok i i' v v' =
       Builder m tok (Result (Record i) (Record v)) (Result (Record i') (Record v'))
   ```
-You can argue that `Builder` and `Validation` can be generalized to common base, but belive me I was there and it wasn't nice.
+You can argue that `Builder` and `Validation` can be generalized to common base, but belive me I was there and it wasn't fun.

 ## TODO